raphaeldelio/rediscovering-apollo-11-with-redis-om-spring-and-vector-search/README.md

 ## Talk
 This implementation is the support demo for the [Rediscovering Apollo 11: Using Spring AI + Redis OM Spring to explore the trip to the moon!](https://sessionize.com/s/RaphaelDeLio/rediscovering-apollo-11-using-spring-ai-redis-om-s/112536) talk.

+## Slides

+The slides can be found at [Speaker Deck](https://speakerdeck.com/raphaeldelio/rediscovering-apollo-11-using-kotlin-spring-ai-plus-redis-om-spring-to-explore-the-mission-to-the-moon)

 ## How It Works
 - The `./src/resources/Apollo11_Data` directory contains data sourced from [Apollo in Real Time](https://apolloinrealtime.org), including utterances, photographs, and the table of contents.
-- We use **Redis OM Spring**, an extension of Spring Data Redis, to efficiently load and manage this data in Redis.
+- We use [Redis OM Spring](https://github.com/redis/redis-om-spring), an extension of Spring Data Redis, to efficiently load and manage this data in Redis.
+- We also use [Redis Vector Library](https://github.com/redis/redis-vl-java) that gives us different vector search abstractions out of the box.
+We use it for semantic caching.
 - The RDB is the file that allows us to recreate our Redis database with all the data already loaded in.
 It can be downloaded from: https://www.dropbox.com/scl/fi/x5hz3pfnizt4tntqe3yor/dump.rdb
 - Download the images from (https://www.dropbox.com/scl/fi/qanbqn9084ull141tzqxe/apollo11.zip) and unzip them into `resources/static/images/` which will result in the `resources/static/images/apollo11` directory being created.

 ### **Data Processing Pipeline**
 1. **Utterance Processing:**